Progress Notes

 36 Retirement Plaque

 Regarding politics, Charles was a strong Republican in a Democratic county.
 He was on the Boone County Central Republican Committee, helping candidates run for office.
 As such, he received the nickname of “Mr. Republican.”
 He sought to get people interested in voting and helped the African American people of the community to get registered and helped them vote.
 Although a good public speaker, he preferred being a “behind the scenes” political activist, never running for public office himself.
 He did not like Franklin D. Roosevelt and spent time with his brothers and sisters talking about the possible “ruination of the Country” by “New Dealers.”
 One of his comments was that FDR did to the U.S. what Hitler did for Germany---just in a different way.
-In 1940, even though it was probably a lost cause, he went to Jefferson City to hear a speech and promote the election of Wendell Willkie against Roosevelt (photos 37 and 38).
+In 1940, even though it was probably a lost cause, he went to Jefferson City to hear a speech and promote the election of Wendell Willkie against Roosevelt.

 After Charles’s retirement, he and Pauline traveled through most of the United States by train, and across Canada, ending up in Seattle with a visit to the World’s Fair space needle in 1962.
 They took another trip by car to the Wisconsin Dells into Minnesota and across Iowa.